 From April 1st, the way in which compensation is awarded to personal injury victims is set to change dramatically.
-It is vital that you see a solicitor about your claim without delay, as once you miss this deadline you are likely to receive far less compensation than you would under the current system.
+It is vital that you see a specialist personal injury solicitor about your claim without delay, as once you miss this deadline you are likely to receive far less compensation than you would under the current system.

 What do the changes mean?

 The Legal Aid, Sentencing and Punishment of Offenders Act 2012 will allow personal injury solicitors to claim up to 25% of the compensation awarded to their clients if their claim is successful.
 As it stands now, any costs due to your solicitor come from the defendant, leaving all your compensation intact.